-- Wills: Also called the Last Will & Testament, a Will is the basic estate planning document you can consider.
+- Wills: Also called the Last Will & Testament, a Will is the basic estate planning document you can consider with the help of Will Planning Lawyer st. charles mo.
 It comes into play upon your death and must go through probate.
 The will decides how your assets and wealth are distributed after your death.
 You can decide how your properties and money are divided between people, name the beneficiaries, and make arrangements for other things as applicable.

 - Revocable Living Trusts: A Revocable Living Trust is a document that basically transfers assets into a trust, which can be managed by someone of your choice.
 If you are incapacitated or die, the trustees will decide what happens to your estate as per the Revocable Living Trust documents.
 Unlike wills, trusts don’t have to go through probate.

 - Financial Power of Attorneys: If you become ill or incapacitated and cannot make financial decisions, your Financial Power of Attorney will determine who gets to make those decisions.
 Expectedly, you need to choose the right person for the job.